- This event has passed.

 Heather Edwards, PT, Sex Counselor & Educator(she/her or they/them)

-Heather Edwards, PT, MPT has been a pelvic physical therapist for 15 years in western North Carolina.
-She is a University of Michigan trained Sexuality Counselor and Educator.
+Heather Edwards, PT, MPT has been a pelvic physical therapist for 17 years in western North Carolina.
+She is a University of Michigan trained Sexuality Counselor and Educator and is faculty for Emory University’s Sexual Health Certificate Program.
 She founded Vino & Vulvas in 2015 and it quickly became her favorite thing to do.
-She teaches community classes such as “Field Guide to Your Crotch” and “How to Talk to Your Doctor about Your Nonbinary Crotch” for transgender and nonbinary folx.
-Heather created the Transgender Pelvic Health Survey (currently in progress) and teamed up with Nova Southeastern University and the Pelvic Health Research Initiative for its implementation and data analysis.
+In 2020 it transitioned to “Bubbles & Bubbly” for the zoom-version.
 In 2016, she presented at the Southeastern Transgender Health Summit on the topic of pelvic PT considerations for the surgical trans patient.
-She presented at the 2018 AASECT conference on the topic of BDSM/Kink and Pelvic Health.
+She presented at the 2018 and 2021 AASECT conference on the topic of BDSM/Kink and Pelvic Health.

 Despite all the clinical stuff, Heather considers herself an artist… and if truth be told, she’d love to just draw fantastical crotch doodles and outside-the-box anatomy illustrations all day.
-This unusual hobby led to the creation of her first self-published book, Important Parts: A Coloring Book for the Crotch Enthusiast.
-She’s in the process of the second one in the series.
+This unusual hobby led to the creation of her self-published coloring book series that begins with Important Parts: A Coloring Book for the Crotch Enthusiast.

 Mx.
 Tuesday V. Feral (they/them)